FOR MORE INFORMATION: (716) 436-3229

 Career Coaching and Financial Aid

-Northland Career Coaches provide academic advice to trainees to understand and choose from the different educational and training programs/courses to align with career/life goals.
-Career Coaches also help students navigate the financial aid process to access financial aid for those in need.
+Northland Workforce Training Center Career Coaches and Admissions and Financial Aid Coordinators provide academic advice to trainees to understand and choose from the different educational and training programs/courses to align with career/life goals.
+Coordinators of Admissions and Financial Aid also help students navigate the financial aid process to access financial aid for those in need.

 Financial Empowerment